jrpool/jsonresume-theme-a11y/README.md

 - Objects: Subsidiary items (_properties_) have _names_ (e.g., “state”) and _values_ (e.g., “Texas”).
 - Arrays: Subsidiary items (_elements_) have values (e.g., “risk management”) but no names.
-- Primitives: strings of text, numbers, values of `true` and `false`, etc.
+- Primitives: strings of text, numbers, values of `true` and `false`, etc. These have no subsidiary items.

 Objects have values enclosed in braces, arrays have values enclosed in brackets, strings have values enclosed in double quotes, and other primitives have unenclosed values, as shown above.